KMA-Aarhus/pappenheim/workstation_setup.md

          --set guppy.ipc_threads=2
      ```

+ Restart the minknow service or restart the computer, for minknow to register the changes.

 NOTE: If the installation worked correctly, `Guppy basecaller server` should be reserving a part of the GPU card and Guppy should be recognised by MinKnow.
 If not, MinKnow will not commence sequencing and give `Internal error` after the flow cell has reached sequencing temperature.
 This issue is usually caused by software incompatibility  and can often be solved by installing a different version of Guppy.